 IaaS, as the name suggests, is a way of providing Cloud computing infrastructure such as virtual machines, storage drives, servers, operating systems & networks, which is also an on-demand service like that of SaaS.
-Rather than purchasing servers or developing software, clients buy those resources as a fully outsourced service based on their requirement.
+Rather than purchasing servers or developing software, clients buy those resources as a fully outsourced service based on their requirements.
 "Public cloud" is considered as an infrastructure that consists of shared resources, based on a self-service over the Internet.
-In one word, it is the only layer of the cloud where the customer gets the platform for their organization to outsource IT infrastructure on a pay-per-use basis.
+In a word, it is the only layer of the cloud where the customer gets the platform for their organization to outsource IT infrastructure on a pay-per-use basis.

 IaaS provides users with:

 - Dynamic: Users can dynamically opt & configure devices such as CPU, storage drive, etc.